Skip to main content

 {"code":2, "message":"error getting info from connectorClient: [simpleforce] Error. http code: 403 Error Message: This feature is not currently enabled for this user.
 Error Code: FUNCTIONALITY_NOT_ENABLED"}

-If you see this message, follow the instructions to Enable API access and permissions for your Salesforce user and then try logging in again.
+If you see this message, follow the instructions to Enable API access for your Salesforce user and then try logging in again.

 When I try to sync, I see an “insufficient access rights on cross-reference id” error